 - Customer Relationship Management (CRM)

-In addition to being about winning the work or being inclusive; it’s also a competitive advantage.
-Whether you’re vying for talent, employee productivity and retention, share-of-market, or customer satisfaction and loyalty, having a VPAT for your product can give you a competitive advantage.
+In addition to winning the work and being inclusive, it’s also a competitive advantage.
+Whether you’re vying for talent, employee productivity and retention, market share, or customer satisfaction and loyalty, having a VPAT is one more

 How to know if you need a VPAT

-There are two categories of “need” for VPAT: sellers/providers and buyers/users.
+There are two categories of “need” for VPATs: sellers/providers and buyers/users.
 Let’s look at it from both angles.

 How to Get a VPAT if You Need One